With its cute, well-formed leaves and bright red berries, Butcher’s broom (Ruscus aculeatus) excels at filling in small shrub beds in shady areas.

 Pruning butcher’s broom

 No pruning is formally required, which isn’t to say it shouldn’t be done.
+If the shrub grows too large, you can cut it back during the dormant season when birds have finished picking the berries off.

 Remove dead wood regularly.